disorder/espire/README.md

   be easily managed with remote configuration.

 - Collect temperature at client devices and send it via API.
-In this situation ontroller does not have control over data collection.
+In this situation controller does not have control over data collection and depends on working wireless network.
+(Encrypted, authenticated UDP datagram updates are sent to controller so this is the easiest option but other sources can still use API to submit zone temperature and trigger value.)

 ### Bill Of Materials